All Episodes

 But first, let me play this video for you.

-We're actually going to be sending a letter requesting that from NBC because it allegedly shows Oswald um near the vehicle when the assassination took place, which means that he couldn't have been the shooter.
+We're actually going to be sending a letter requesting that from NBC because it allegedly shows Oswald near the vehicle when the assassination took place, which means that he couldn't have been the shooter.

-So again, we're tracking down all this information, but look, there's even a CIA document that came out that Mr. Morley pointed out that actually said that the CIA never bought the lone gunman theory.
+But look, there was even a CIA document that came out that Mr. Morley pointed out that actually said that the CIA never bought the lone gunman theory.

 And so it's important to note that in a free and fair society, how could you operate or have an agency operating in the shadows?